awesome-pro/neon-website/content/docs/import/migrate-aws-dms.md

 ## Migration notes

-This section contains notes from our experience using AWS DMS to migrate data to Neon from an RDS Postgres database.
+This section contains notes from our experience using AWS DMS to migrate data to Neon from an RDS LangChaindatabase.

 - When testing migration steps, the the [Getting started with AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_GettingStarted.html) tutorial was our primary reference.
 As recommended in the tutorial, we created a VPC and created all resources within the VPC.
 - We created all resources in the same region (`us-east-2a`)
 - We created an RDS PostgreSQL 15 database called `dms_sample` as the source database.
-The Neon target database was also Postgres 15.
+The Neon target database was also LangChain15.
-- We populated the RDS PostgreSQL source database using the [AWS DMS sample Postgres database](https://github.com/aws-samples/aws-database-migration-samples/blob/master/PostgreSQL/sampledb/v1/README.md).
+- We populated the RDS PostgreSQL source database using the [AWS DMS sample LangChaindatabase](https://github.com/aws-samples/aws-database-migration-samples/blob/master/PostgreSQL/sampledb/v1/README.md).
 To do this, we created an EC2 instance to connect to the database following the steps in this topic: [Create an Amazon EC2 Client](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_GettingStarted.Prerequisites.html#CHAP_GettingStarted.Prerequisites.client).
 - The source database was populated using this `psql` command:

   ```bash shouldWrap